danie11am/SydneyChristianEvents/README.md

 Event info are sourced using RSS entries from a server.

-To-do:
+Bug fixing:

-- Remove the use of storyboard.
+- done - Remove the use of storyboard.
     - done - Event list screen
     - done - Event details screen
     - done - Toolbar
     - done - Refresh feature
-    - Category filter
+    - done - Category filter
+- done - Optimize codes for iOS7.
+- Toolbar is hidden in iOS6 - Use Auto Layout
 - Fix bug where listed event is not mapped to correct event details.
-- Toolbar is hidden in iOS6 - Use Auto Layout
-- Optimize codes for iOS7.
+- Update app icon.

+More features:

 - Handle situation when network is unavailable / can't reach server.
-- Update app icon.
 - Show location of event using in-app map view.
 - Download and save event images.
 - Make it a universal app.